uchicago-library/library_website/README.md

 ```

 Note that this will only affect the current session.
 When you log out and log back in, `TURNSTILE_ENABLED` will be set back to "False".

+### Setting Up Secrets Repository

+In order to run, the library website requires a file called
+`./library_website/settings/secrets.py` to exist.
+This file contains
+login credentials for several websites and web applications, and
+therefore is excluded from this public repository by our `.gitignore`
+file.

+`secrets.py` is part of a separate repository hosted on
+`vault.lib.uchicago.edu`.
+To install it, you need to:

+- obtain permission to clone repositories owned by the `wagtail` user
+  on `vault`
+- clone the repository down: `git clone wagtail@vault.lib.uchicago.edu:/data/vault/lw-config`

+To obtain permission to clone repositories owned by the `wagtail` user
+on `vault`, please contact our system administrators.

 ### Local Configuration File